elihunter173/website/content/notes/3f/csc326/index.md

 @Entity
 @Table(name = "recipes")
 public class Recipe {
   // The columns in the database.
+Primitives
-  // primitives don't *need* to be boxed into their Object form.
-But `null`
+  // don't *need* to be boxed into their Object
-  // means that something doesn't exist, which is different from the zero value
+  // form.
+But `null` means that something
+  // doesn't exist, which is different from the
-  // of the primitive.
-However, if you guarantee that the column always have a
+  // zero value of the primitive.
+However, if
+  // you guarantee that the column always have a
   // value then you can use the primitive.

   @Override
   @Id
   @GeneratedValue(generator = "increment")
+  @GenericGenerator(
+    name = "increment",
-  @GenericGenerator(name = "increment", strategy = "increment")
+    strategy = "increment")
   private Long id;
   @NotNull
   private String name;